asimabbas31/seh/README.md

 ```
 You will get information on logs or also you can verify from AWS console

 # Now our Nodes are up on AWS.
-Next step is to create the Kubernets Cluster on AWS.
+Next step is to create the kubernetes Cluster on AWS.

 Get the Node id from IPs from logs or from the console.